Umuzi-org/ACN-syllabus/content/environment-setup/git/_index.md

 Note:

 - If any of these commands ask you if you want to continue, then type in `Y` then enter.
-- At some point Termux will ask you for a github password.
+- At some point, Termux will ask you for a GitHub password.
 When you type in a password then it looks like nothing is being typed.
 This is normal.
 Just type out your password like you normally would and press enter.
 - you can use the tab key for autocompletion, and the up arrow to get the previous command.
 This should speed you up a little bit.

 ## If you have an iPhone